The COVID-19 pandemic, as widely reported, has impacted CBD Businesses and Landlords.

 - Future potential – whether it has any extra space to expand the Net Lettable Area (NLA) or any potential development in the future.

 Recently, the writer was mandated by a client to source a good income generating multi-million dollar industrial property.
-Tony Kim is part of the Stephens and Tozer Commercial and Property team who successfully sourced and managed the acquisition process including dealing with the Legal and Due Diligence components.
+Tony Kim, a commercial property lawyer, is part of the Stephens and Tozer Commercial and Property team who successfully sourced and managed the acquisition process including dealing with the Legal and Due Diligence components.
 The client was very pleased with services provided and has instructed Stephens and Tozer to find another property to add to his portfolio.

 If you are interested in or considering investing in Industrial or other commercial properties, the writer would love to talk to you.
 Expert advice, satisfied clients, and another deal!!!

 Where opinions are expressed these are of the author and does not reflect accounting or commercial advice of the firm.

 5 March 2021